-Growing pains are temporary pains of the limbs in children.
-They often occur in the afternoon, evening, or shortly after going to sleep.
-These pains usually last 30 minutes to 2 hours.
-These pains are not associated with serious or dangerous conditions.
+Growing pains are harmless pains of the limbs in children.
+They often happen at night and last 30 minutes to 2 hours.

 Copyright © Nucleus Medical Media, Inc.

-There is no known way to prevent growing pains.
+There are no known ways to prevent growing pains.

 Family Doctor—American Academy of Family Physicians